ShreyasPrasad/ShreyasPrasad/README.md

 ### Shreyas Prasad

 Hi!
-I'm Shreyas, a Computer Science student at the University of Waterloo interested in distributed systems and cryptography.
+I'm Shreyas, a Computer Science student at the University of Waterloo interested in distributed systems, real-time software, and cryptography.
 I'm currently working with a team of students at Loolabs to improve the student experience.
+Right now, I'm exploring the world of open-source.

-I'm seeking Winter 2022 internships, let's get in touch!
+Seeking Winter 2022 internships, let's get in touch!

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=ShreyasPrasad.ShreyasPrasad)
 <!--